ZiddiaMUGEN/LuaSupernull/Library.md

 `element:clsn2()` - returns an iterator over all CLSN2 boxes in the element.
 A CLSN2 box is a table defined with parameters `top`, `bottom`, `left`, and `right`.

-## animcontroller
+## animmanager

-animcontroller submodule is used internally to help read and identify animations.
+animmanager submodule is used internally to help read and identify animations.
 It's generally not intended for direct use (you can use wrapper functions from `player` instead).

-`animcontroller:new(p)` - instantiate an animcontroller instance. `p` should be the player whose animations you want to work with.
+`animmanager:new(p)` - instantiate an animmanager instance. `p` should be the player whose animations you want to work with.

-`animcontroller:count()` - returns the total number of animations this player owns.
+`animmanager:count()` - returns the total number of animations this player owns.

-`animcontroller:iterator()` - returns an iterator over all of the player's animations.
+`animmanager:iterator()` - returns an iterator over all of the player's animations.

-`animcontroller:animfromid(i)` - returns the `anim` object whose action number matches `i`.
+`animmanager:animfromid(i)` - returns the `anim` object whose action number matches `i`.

 # MLL Module